 Praça do Comércio’s impressive Arco da Rua Augusta marks the entrance of Rua Augusta, one of Lisbon’s biggest shopping streets.

 Personally, I loved coming to this huge square to chill out and stare at the water.
 I think I came here at least five times on my stay.
+For the best coffee places, restaurants, and more, I highly recommend purchasing a Lonely Planet Guidebook to Lisbon and read about all the latest hot spots.

 For your second day, take advantage of the wonderful trips in the vicinity of the Lisbon metro area.
 Lisbon has a great public transit system that you can use to accomplish just that.